mckenro/track-suggester/README.md

-# _Personal Portfolio Website_
+# _Epicodus Track Selector Project_

-#### _Week One Independent Project for Epicodus, 02.10.2017_
+#### _Week Two Independent Project for Epicodus, 02.17.2017_

 #### By _**Rob McKenzie**_

 ## Description

-_This portfolio website demonstrates my personal understanding of topics covered in week one of the Intro to Programming course at Epicodus in Seattle, WA.
-This project is setup as a single page website divided into various sections that includes the projects I've created at Epicodus so far as well as my personal work history, outside interests, and a mock contact form.
+_This project uses form fields to gather input from a user to pass to a jquery function that will return an recommendation to the user for which educational track to pursue at Epicodus.
 Project is available for review here: https://mckenro.github.io/portfolio/_

 ## Setup/Installation Requirements